 It’s time for stories filled with ghosts, furniture that moves by itself, figures in hallways and everything paranormal.
 When you come to Tennessee, ghosts are tied to history, reliving their past in battlefields, hotels, theaters and mansions.
 Don’t be surprised if you bump into one when you visit these historically haunted Tennessee destinations:

-One of the most haunted places in the U.S., the hotel is built on an ancient Native American trail and has been witness to deaths, murders, accidents and a home for a cult.
+One of the most haunted places in the U.S., the Thomas House Hotel is built on an ancient Native American trail and has been witness to deaths, murders, accidents and a home for a cult.
 Beds move, dark figures appear.
 You’ll experience cold spots, hear disembodied voices and feel absolutely terrified.
 The hotel hosts overnight ghost hunt weekends throughout the year, not for the faint of heart.

 Many Memphis travelers and locals alike adore the plethora of musicals, concerts and fine arts events hosted by the Orpheum Theatre.
 However, one guest in particular, Mary, hauntingly enjoys the theater from her balcony seat in C5.
 Many patrons, workers and actors have seen Mary watch the performances.
 She has allegedly been spotted dancing in the hallways and playing pranks on housekeepers by hiding their tools.

 Mollie Woodruff, who lived in the late 1800s, lost a child to yellow fever.
 Three days later, she lost her husband from a boating accident.
 She eventually remarried and had a second child who also died as an infant.
 She’s said to haunt the Woodruff-Fontaine Mansion, as that was where she was the happiest.
 Reports of staff needing to smooth out the bedclothes in Mollie’s room have been shared along with other paranormal activity.